MarioCab/README-Generator/README.md

 ## Questions

-If you have any questions about the project, or wish to see any other projects, refer to github: yo
+If you have any questions about the project, or wish to see any other projects, refer to github: dad

-If you have any further questions feel free to send an email to: ss
+If you have any further questions feel free to send an email to: dad